About Us

 Why are indigenous businesses important?

-Indigenous businesses are more than just local services providing goods and services.
+Indigenous businesses are more than just local goods and services providers.
 They create employment opportunities for Indigenous people in the community and provide an essential part of their culture through creativity, tradition, and spirituality.
 Recent studies have revealed that nearly four in ten Indigenous small and medium-sized businesses employ at least one Indigenous individual.

 When Indigenous businesses succeed, the economic empowerment of communities can lead to a more prosperous future.
 The reason why so many indigenous communities choose entrepreneurship as a career path isn’t just because it increases income levels, but it also provides an opportunity within these areas.

-Indigenous businesses have the potential to be key to Canada’s economic recovery.
+Indigenous businesses have the potential to expedite Canada’s economic recovery.
 However, this will only be possible if we collaborate with Indigenous nations toward reconciliation.
 By working together and promoting indigenous businesses, we will be one step closer to ensuring the growth and success of our country’s economy.